 The digital filter/average module consists of an accumulator with data feedback options, and control logic to determine when threshold tests need to be applied.
-The accumulator is a 16-bit wide register that can be accessed through the ADACCH:ADACCL register pair.
+The accumulator is a 16-bit wide register which can be accessed through the ADACCH:ADACCL register pair.

 Upon each trigger event (the GO bit set or external event trigger), the ADC conversion result is added to the accumulator.
-If the accumulated result exceeds 2(accumulator\width)-1, the OV Accumulator Overflow bit is set.
+If the accumulated result exceeds 2^(accumulator_width)1, the OV Accumulator overflow bit is set.